 Welcome to the New Forest School Sport Partnership website.
-High quality PE and sport play an important role in our young people’s lives.
+High quality PE and sport play is an important role in our young people’s lives.
 They can have a positive impact on health and wellbeing, build self-confidence, leadership skills and competitiveness.
 Sport and physical activity can also play their part improving citizenship and community cohesion as well as supporting a reduction in anti-social behaviour.

 Our vision is that all young people should receive high quality physical education (PE) lessons as well as have access to an outstanding range of extracurricular sport and physical activity opportunities both on their school site and within their local community.